 Christian Science recognizes the statement of an eternal truth in the Scriptural declarations that God is good, and that everything which He has made is "very good;" not partly good and partly bad, nor sometimes good and sometimes bad, but always "very good."
 Take any of the forms or manifestations of evil, physical disease, moral disease, or intellectual disease.
 We cannot rightly call any of them good.
 We must admit that they are unlike the Supreme Being, and that therefore they are not of God; that they cannot belong to God's universe, that they must belong to the world which our multitudinous false beliefs create for us.
 Inexorable logic drives us to this; else we are driven to the unthinkable proposition that there is no God.

 to support some dogma or creed, has tried to avoid this dilemma by asserting

-of good.
-For example, we have too frequently heard from the pulpits that
+accomplishment of good.
+For example, we have too frequently heard from the

 It may be admitted that in the realm of human belief suffering sometimes tends to purify, as it sometimes tends to harden, the sinner, and one can see how this circumstance has led ecclesiasticism, in its efforts to support the dogma that sickness and other phases of evil are a part of the truths of being, and therefore of God, to mistake one of the movements of human belief for a supposed movement of divine intelligence; but this is disorderly reasoning.
 God is absolute good, and therefore must be, as the Bible declares, of too pure eyes to behold iniquity.
 When one human statement contradicts and undoes another human statement, the process is evidently human and not divine.